Safety through feedback in Constrained RL: Environments

 The state of the agents evolves as, where $\alpha$ is used to control the friction.
 Additionally, the velocity is clipped to the range $[-1,1]$ at each timestep.

-The task is to control the \textit{ego} vehicle (white in Figure \ref{fig:driver_env}) to reach the top of the road as soon as possible while adhering to costs on the velocity and distance to other vehicles.
-The trajectory of the other vehicles is fixed bar some random noise applied to its steering and acceleration inputs.
-The agent receives a reward $r_t = 10(y_t - y_{t-1})$ every timestep, incentivizing it to cut through the traffic as fast as possible.
-Additionally it receives a penalty $-1$ if it goes off the road, drives backward or does not stay in the middle of the lane.
-It also incurs a penalty of $-100$ for for a collision.
-The episode is terminated if the agent reaches the top of the road or collides with another vehicle.
-We show that although such constraints can be incorporated into the reward function, it still leads to highly unsafe behaviour, highlighting the need for incorporating an additional cost function.
-The PPO agent is trained on this reward function.
+The task is to control the \textit{ego} vehicle (white in Figure \ref{fig:driver_env}) to reach the top of the road as soon as possible while adhering to costs on the velocity and proximity to other vehicles.
+The trajectories of the other vehicles are fixed, with some random noise applied to their steering and acceleration inputs.
+The agent receives a reward $r_t = 10(y_t - y_{t-1})$ at each time step, incentivizing it to navigate through traffic rapidly.
+Additionally, it incurs a penalty of $-1$ for going off the road, driving backward, or failing to stay in the center of the lane.
+A collision results in a penalty of $-100$.
+The episode terminates when the agent reaches the top of the road or collides with another vehicle.
+Although these constraints can be integrated into the reward function, they can still lead to unsafe behaviors, highlighting the necessity for an additional cost function.
+The PPO agent is trained using this reward function.

-In the CMDP settings, the cost function absorbs some of the constraints from the reward, i.e, the agent receives a cost of $1$ when it goes off the road or drives backward.
-Additional costs are incurred when the agent crosses a speed limit $v_{max}$ or gets too close to any nearby vehicle.
+In the CMDP settings, the cost function incorporates some of the constraints from the reward function.
+For instance, the agent incurs a cost of $1$ when it goes off the road or drives backward.
+Additional costs are incurred when the agent crosses the speed limit $v_{max}$ or gets too close to any nearby vehicles.
 The \textit{ego} car is deemed to close to a neighbouring vehicle if $\exp{-b(c_1d_{x}^2+c_2d_y^2) + ba} \geq 0.4$, where $a=0.01$, $b=30$, $c_1=10$, $c_2=2$ and $d_{x}$ and $d_{y}$ represent the distance of the nearby vehicle from the \textit{ego} vehicle.